-U.S. Immigration and Customs Enforcement (ICE), the largest investigative agency within the Department of Homeland Security, enforces a wide range of crimes related to border security, including investigations of human smuggling and human trafficking.
+U.S. Immigration and Customs Enforcement (ICE) enforces a wide range of crimes related to border security, including investigations of human smuggling and human trafficking.
 In fact, ICE is one of the primary federal agencies responsible for combating human trafficking.

 According to the U.S. Department of State, the United States is a destination country for thousands of men, women, and children trafficked from all areas of the world.
 These victims are trafficked for the purposes of sexual and labor exploitation.
 Many of these victims are lured from their homes with false promises of well-paying jobs; instead, they are forced or coerced into prostitution, domestic servitude, farm or factory labor or other types of forced labor.